MrEttore/SanctuAIry/README.md

 - Handles model selection, loading, and creation

 ### LLM Core
-The engine of the application, where the actual LLM runs:
+The brain of the application, where the actual LLM runs:
-- Currently utilizes **Meta’s LLaMA 3.2**
+- Currently utilizes **Meta’s LLama 3.2**
 - Runs in a secured environment to ensure data isolation and confidentiality
 - Designed for performance, context awareness, and therapeutic alignment